specklesystems/speckle-docs-OLD/user/tutorial-collab-rh-gh.md

 Alice, our project manager, is in charge of this stage of the project.
 As such, she will want to verify and release data down the line before it goes out to other contractors or different teams.

 Her main task is to coordinate and merge the data from the structure, roofing and the site branches and push it to main, where it can be easily referred to in the future.
 How does she do that?
-Well, there's more ways than one.
+Well, there's more than one way!
 She could receive and bake all the data streams in Rhino, check that they are in good order, and then send them out again.

 Alternatively, she can also receive all this data in Grasshopper and merge it there before sending it out to the main branch:

 ![merging data in grasshopper](./img-collab-gh/merge.png)

-Using the online interface, Alice as well will assign that commit a specific "commit message", or description, that matches the project's delivery naming conventions and specifications.
+Using the online interface, Alice will assign that commit a specific "commit message", or description, that matches the project's delivery naming conventions and specifications.
 Here's how to do it:

 [renaming a commit](./img-collab-gh/commit-rename.mp4)